levyitay/AddSecurityExceptionAndroid/README.md

 Download the script and the XML file and place them in the same directory.

 ### Prerequisites
-APKTOOL is not needed anymore.
+1. APKTOOL is not needed anymore.

 ~~You will need `apktool` and the Android SDK installed~~

 ~~I recommend using `brew` on Mac to install `apktool`:~~

 ~~```brew install apktool```~~

+2. Update line 52 with your username in addSecurityExceptions.sh

 ## Usage